oxylus-tech/ox-orch/docs/source/guide/13-execution.rst

 Basically:

-- The :py:class:`~ox_orch.operations.execution.ExecutionSpec` provide initial arguments to the Executor (apply / rollback).
+- The :py:class:`~ox_orch.operations.execution.ExecutionSpec` provides initial arguments to the Executor (apply / rollback).
 - The :py:class:`~ox_orch.operations.execution.Executor` method will:
     - Ensure context initialization and run the operation.
     - Emit event to registered hooks at different stages (see :py:mod:`ox_orch.hooks`).